maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmersprotest farmlawsrepealed', 882)
 10. ('bjp', 605)
 ```
 The most popular keywords seem to be 'farmlaws' and 'farmlawsrepealed,' both likely hashtags.
-There seem to be a lot more emphasis on the farmers rather than just the farm laws themselves.
+There seems to be a lot more emphasis on the farmers rather than just the farm laws themselves.
 ```
 Positive Keywords:
 1. ('farmersprotest', 2623)